pachyderm/docs-content/2.3.x/concepts/pipeline-concepts/datum/_index.md

 - and **a [glob pattern](./glob-pattern) to determine how the input data is partitioned**.

 A pipeline input can have one or multiple PFS inputs.
-In the latter case, Pachyderm provides a variety of options to aggregate several PFS inputs together.
+In the latter case, {{%productName%}} provides a variety of options to aggregate several PFS inputs together.